qgadrian/elixir_git_hooks/README.md

 ## Configuration

+### Auto install

+To disable the automatic install of the git hooks set the configuration key `auto_install` to `false`.

+### Hook configuration

+One or more git hooks can be configured, those hooks will be the ones [installed](#installation) in your git project.

+Currently there are supported two configuration options:

+  * **tasks**: A list of the commands that will be executed when running a git hook.
+[See types of tasks](#type-of-tasks) for more info.
+  * **verbose**: If true, the output of the mix tasks will be visible.
+This can be configured globally or per git hook.
+  * **branches**: Allow or forbid the hook configuration to run (or not) in certain branches using `whitelist` or `blacklist` configuration (see example below).
+You can use regular expressions to match a branch name.

 ### Mix path

 This library expects `elixir` to be installed in your system and the `mix` binary to be available.
-If you want to provide an specific path to run the `mix` executable, it can be done using the `mix_path` configuration.
+If you want to provide a specific path to run the `mix` executable, it can be done using the `mix_path` configuration.

 The following example would run the hooks on a docker container: